chris-pearce/scally/components/README.md

 The [**layout**](layout/README.md) and [**utility**](Utilities/README.md) parts of Scally should always be your first port of call when constructing a UI as they do one job and they do it very well, which is to construct UI.
 That's the power of Scally and [why it exists](https://github.com/westfieldlabs/scally#what-is-scally).

-A component typically comes into existence when you find that a layout module or a certain utility—or a bunch or utilities—can only get you so far.
+A component typically comes into existence when you find that a certain utility—or a bunch or utilities—can only get you so far.